rushikeshdikey/Day2_of_code/README.md

 # Day2_of_code

-Basics of datatype and prototype wap to create TIP calculator
+* Basics of datatype and prototype
+* Created TIP calculator